Please log in to view and register for group events!

 Faber & Faber: Ninety Years of Excellence in Cover Design

-Presented by: Toby Faber (Adult education centre)
+Presented by: Toby Faber (Hutton Community Centre)

 Toby Faber is the grandson of the founder of Faber & Faber, one of London’s most important literary publishing houses.
 This talk traces its history through its illustrations, covers and designs and looks at some of its most famous artists.